ArthMcFly/ArthMcFly/README.md

 - 👋 Hi, I’m @ArthMcFly
 - 👀 I’m interested in Node.js and Python
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning Node.js and C
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me arthurgomesferreira.agf@gmail.com